top of page

 The limelight must always shine on them.
 They take other people's credit.
 It doesn't matter if someone else has done something great; whether it's a staff member or another employee from another department in the company, they'll still want the attention to go back their way.

-3. They always have to be right
+3. Always have to be right

 This characteristic is the reason for most arguments in life, but narcissists take this to the extreme.
 If anyone dares to contradict what they say, a narcissist will get defensive and aggressive immediately.
 Sometimes they may even get angry if someone proves that they are wrong about something, even if it's just a minor topic.

-4. They constantly compare themselves with other leaders
+4. Constantly compare themselves

 While it's always beneficial to learn from other leaders and try to understand what makes them successful, comparing ourselves with others is dangerous territory.
 Narcissists who are constantly looking outward to see how their performance stacks up against others will only become less confident in who they are as a leader—and that's not good for anyone.